L’Aquila Earthquake 2009

 The earthquake caused damage to between 3,000 and 11,000 buildings in the medieval city of L’Aquila.
-A number of buildings also collapsed.
+Many buildings also collapsed.
 Approximately 1,500 people were injured.
 Twenty of the 309 victims were children.
-Around 65,000 people were made homeless.
+In addition, around 40,000 people were made homeless.

-The historic buildings of L’Aquila were severely damaged resulting in most of the inhabitants abandoning their homes and the city.
+L’Aquila’s historic buildings were severely damaged, resulting in most inhabitants abandoning their homes and the city.
 Fallen masonry resulted in many streets being blocked.
 The hospital where many of the injured were taken was damaged by a magnitude 4.8 aftershock an hour after the main earthquake.

 Many of L’Aquila’s medieval buildings were damaged.
-The apse of the Basilica of Saint Bernardino of Siena, L’Aquila’s largest Renaissance church, was seriously damaged, and its campanile collapsed.
+For example, the apse of the Basilica of Saint Bernardino of Siena, L’Aquila’s largest Renaissance church, was seriously damaged, and its campanile collapsed.

-However, it was L’Aquila’s modern buildings that experienced greater damage.
+However, it was L’Aquila’s modern buildings that experienced more significant damage.
 The earthquake-proof new wing of L’Aquila Hospital experienced extensive damage and was closed.

 Approximately 40,000 people who were made homeless by the earthquake found accommodation in tented camps.
-10,000 were housed in hotels on the coast.
+In addition, 10,000 were housed in hotels on the coast.

 Some effects of the earthquake occurred later and indirectly as a result of the initial earthquake itself.
 The secondary effects included aftershocks triggering landslides and rockfalls, causing damage to housing and transport.
 A landslide and mudflow were caused by a burst main water supply pipeline near the town of Paganio.
-The numbers of students at L’Aquila University has decreased since the earthquake.
+The number of students at L’Aquila University has decreased since the earthquake.
 The lack of housing for all residents meant house prices and rents increased.
 Much of the city’s central business district was cordoned off due to unsafe buildings.
 Some ‘red zones’ still exist, which has reduced the amount of business, tourism and income.

 There was a range of immediate responses.
-For those made homeless, hotels provided shelter for 10,000 people and 40,000 tents were given out.
+For those made homeless, hotels provided shelter for 10,000 people, and 40,000 tents were distributed.
 Some train carriages were used as shelters.
 The prime minister of Italy, Silvio Berlusconi, reportedly offered some of his homes as temporary shelters.